SuleimanFarah/sunpy/GSoC-2021-Amarjit-Singh-Gaba.md

     - *August 1, 2021 - August 5, 2021*

-    I plan to prepare the API for the first pre-release.
+    I plan to prepare the API for the first pre-release by writing any more tests (if left any) and documentation (you can never have too much documentation!), also I would be experimenting with the API for finding bugs.

     - *August 5, 2021 - August 16, 2021*